 Stay on designated tracks in National Parks, leave animals, plants, rocks and wood where you find them, pick up your rubbish and avoid noise pollution.

 We’re very lucky in Noosa to have free public transport available during Queensland Easter and summer school holidays.
 We encourage you to leave the car at home and hop on a local bus.

 This will help the environment, reduce road congestion and chances are you’ll meet some fellow Noosa locals and have a chat about the latest news in town.
 VIEW BUS TIMETABLES.

 Many businesses in Noosa are passionate about protecting the environment and have introduced green practices to help protect and enhance the Noosa environment.

 Before choosing cafes, restaurants, services or grocers check out different businesses and choose ones who you feel do the right thing.

 Many businesses have completed Tourism Noosa's Noosa Eco Check program, are Eco Tourism certified or joined initiatives like Plastic Free Noosa or Slow Food Noosa.
 If you can't find any information...ask!
-The more people make conscious decisions when choosing a product or service, the more supply will be there in the end.
+The more people make conscious decisions when choosing a product or service, the more supply there will be.

 Imagine having your very own Noosa tree!
 Here in Noosa we’re committed to giving back to the environment which is why Tourism Noosa and Noosa & District Landcare started the Trees for Tourism initiative.

 Pop into Tourism Noosa's Visitor Information Centre in Hastings Street to make a donation towards tree planting in Noosa or get in touch with Noosa & District Landcare if you'd like to become a regular donor.
-We’re proud that our major local events also have come on board with this meaningful project and donate $1 per participant to the Trees for Tourism project.
+We’re proud that our major local events have also come on board with this meaningful project, and now donate $1 per participant to the Trees for Tourism project.